Daniel-KM/Omeka-S-module-Statistics/README.md

 These pages can be made available to authorized users only or to all public.

+**Warning:** On the public side, this page will be replaced by a block.

 ### Displaying some statistics in the theme

 Statistics of a page or resource can be displayed on any page via three mechanisms.